ccano2011/wedding-app/README.md

 - Build a functional **Ruby-on-Rails** backend with a database that will utilize CRUD with 2 tables; (User & Posts)
 - Set up one association between the 2 tables (1:m)
 - Build a feature complete **React** frontend with CRUD
-- Build out the 10 screens (Our Story, Photos, RSVP, Cork Board for Posting, Resgistration, Login, Create post, edit post, registry, Home, & Travel) with the apropriate number of components to manage the screens
+- Build out the 10 screens (Our Story, Photos, About the Party, Corkboard for Posting, Resgistration, Login, Create post, edit post, registry, Home, & Travel) with the apropriate number of components to manage the screens
 - Build out the controllers that will allow the frontend to display and update data from the backend
 - Style using Styled Components & React-Scroll